sup-heliotrope/sup/README.txt

 Current limitations which will be fixed:

-- Support for mbox and IMAP only at this point.
+- Support for mbox, remote mbox, and IMAP only at this point.
 No support for POP, mh, or GMail mailstores.

 - No internationalization support.
 No wide characters, no subject demangling.